 The Wow Factor

-Did you know Henry Ford Health System is working with automakers as they develop autonomous vehicle technology, spearheading international initiatives for the development of hospitals in India and Saudi Arabia, and creating two spin-off companies?
+Did you know Henry Ford Health is working with automakers as they develop autonomous vehicle technology, spearheading international initiatives for the development of hospitals in India and Saudi Arabia, and creating two spin-off companies?
 WOW is right!

 Henry Ford’s mission aims to improve people’s lives through excellence in the science and art of health care and healing.
 The Henry Ford team’s innovative spirit means these and other new, exciting advances always are underway.